Medical Services hours

 I currently have the NAU Blue Cross Blue Shield Plan.
 Can I receive my care at Medical Services?
 Accordion Closed

 Yes.
-Faculty and staff that are insured by the NAU Blue Cross Blue Shield health insurance can receive their primary care services at Campus Health Services, Medical Services.
-Spouses and domestic partners of NAU Blue Cross Blue Shield covered employees having this coverage as their primary or secondary insurance can be seen at CHS Medical Services.
-However spouses or domestic partners with other health insurance as their primary coverage can have another BCBS, United or Aetna or Cigna plan or pay out of pocket at time of service.
+Faculty and staff that are insured by a plan with which CHS is participating provider the can receive their primary care services at Campus Health Services, Medical Services.
+Spouses and domestic partners who are covered by Aetna, Cigna, UHC, TriCare Select/Standard or Blue Cross Blue Shield can be seen at CHS Medical Services.
+However, spouses or domestic partners without insurance are expected to pay out of pocket at time of service.
 Former spouses of eligible employees covered by a COBRA plan are not eligible.

 I would like to pay for my copay on the day I receive services.
 Can I pay my copay at Medical Services?
 Accordion Closed